dnovischi/automatic-subtitles/README.md

 # Video Subtitle Pipeline

-Automatically processes a single video or a full batch folder: it transcribes audio, translates subtitles into a target language, and produces three outputs for each video: the original-language SRT, the translated SRT, and a video with the translated subtitles embedded.
+Transcribe video audio, translate subtitles into a target language, and embed the translated subtitles into the final video.
-Works on a **single video file** or **recursively across an entire folder tree**.
+Supports both **single-file processing** and **recursive batch processing** across folder trees.

 **Pipeline:**
 1. Read the reference transcript (`.txt` or `.pdf`) to guide Whisper's vocabulary